Paul von Werner: War of Bavarian Succession

 In War of Bavarian Succession, Werner commanded an observation army, which was reinforced by Lieutenant General Joachim Friedrich von Stutterheim until the arrival of the Duke of Brunswick, when the two of them shared the command.
 The greatest combat he experienced in this uneventful war was a skirmish at Teschen.

 Post-military life

 Gotthold Lessing modeled the character of the sergeant in his Minna von Barnhelm on von Werner: the character's name was even Paul Werner.
 The play was a characteristic Soldatenstücke (soldier play) popular in the latter half of the 18th century - until today.
 In one amateur production a young Johann Wolfgang von Goethe played the part of Werner.

-Werner died on 25 January 1785 on his Bitschin estate, near Toszek, which he had bought in 1783.
+Werner died on 25 January 1785 on his Gut Bitschin estate, near Toszek, which he had bought in 1783.
 He was buried in the Franciscan monastery in Gliwice.
 His service was immortalized in 1851 on one of the honorary plates on the Equestrian statue of Frederick the Great, erected by the King's great great nephew, Frederick William IV.